majdzain/E-Commerce-Example-Flutter/README.md

 # E-Commerce-Example-Flutter
-A flutter e-commerce application for the customers only.
-Supports authentication operations(Register - Login - Logout), shows the products in the market, purchase and add to the personal shopping cart with two languages Arabic & English.
+A flutter e-commerce application for the customers only with two languages Arabic & English which shows the products in the market, and Supports authentication operations(Register - Login - Logout), purchase, and add to the personal shopping cart.

 #### Compatible with **Android, IOS, Web, Windows, MacOS** platforms.